prasetyosuhada/Machine-Learning-Dicoding/README.md

 # Machine-Learning-Dicoding
-Image Classification using Keras and TensorFlow multi class
+Image Classification using Keras and TensorFlow multi class and have model accuracy 95,83%

 Rock Paper Scissors Classification